How to make an herbal tincture and herbal infusion—the easy and potent way

-To understand why, let’s take a quick look at the chemistry behind tinctures.
-The specific medicinal properties of plants are often contained in the alkaloids.
-Alcohol extracts alkaloids from the plants better than other menstruums (the type of liquid we are using to extract medicine), so it is the ideal base.
+To understand why let’s take a quick look at the chemistry behind tinctures.
+The specific medicinal properties of plants are often contained in alkaloids.
+While one could extract plants into various menstruum (water, vinegar, oil, etc), alcohol is the strongest menstruum for extracting alkaloids, so it is the ideal base for most herbal medicines.

 While you can make tinctures from dried herbs, I prefer to make tinctures from fresh plants.
 Making our own medicine is a powerful act in itself, and the tinctures we make are usually even more potent than those we might buy from a large herbal company.

-So when you dig up dandelion roots in your backyard this fall, wash them, chop them and put them directly into a jar and cover with 100 proof alcohol.
+So when you dig up dandelion roots in your backyard this fall, wash them, chop them and put them directly into a jar, and cover them with 100 proof alcohol.
 That’s as close to the source as it gets!

-If you want to measure the amount of plant material, you are going for about a 1:2 ratio of the weight of the plant to the volume of the alcohol.
+However, If you must, to measure the amount of plant material, you are going for about a 1:2 ratio of the weight of the plant to the volume of the alcohol.
 So if you have 6 ounces of dandelion roots, you will use about 12 fluid ounces of alcohol.